 A book about relationships and acceptance that is as funny as it is sad.

 Lisa Dempster – Neon Pilgrim

 Everyone can start hiking, proves this autobiographical book of Lisa Dempster.

 Without motivation and overweight, the Australian woman starts a 750-mile pilgrimage in Japan.

 The book provides a fascinating insight into the world of the Japanese pilgrimage, but is nevertheless an honest and witty account of the personal struggles of the author – definitely a book that should be read by whoever is interested in hiking in Japan.

 We hope that you enjoyed this guide and will check out some of these hiking book recommendations.
-If you’re interested in getting out on the hills yourself, just contact Hillwalk Tours and we’ll be happy to answer any questions that you might have.
+If you’re interested in getting out on the hills yourself and taking a hiking tour, just get in touch.